 Concurrency limits at the POD level

-Informatica limits the number of concurrent purge jobs on a POD to three.
+Informatica limits the number of concurrent purge jobs that can run on a POD.
 As a result, your purge job might be queued if multiple jobs run concurrently on a POD.

 Setting up data purge

-You can purge all data from the data store, including historical data and records that belong to a specific business entity.
+You can purge all data from the data store, including historical data, records that belong to a specific business entity, and code values of a code list.

 1Click Global Settings > Purge Data.